WeblateOrg/weblate/docs/admin/access.rst

 `Permission`
     Individual permissions defined by Weblate.
-You can not assign individual permissions, this can be done only through roles.
+You can not assign individual permissions, this can only be done through assignment of roles.
 `Role`
-    Role defines set of a permissions.
-This allows to reuse these sets in several places and makes the administration easier.
+    Role defines a set of permissions.
+This allows reuse of these sets in several places, and makes the administration easier.
 `User`
     Users can be members of several groups.
 `Group`